Zeioth/distroupdate.nvim/README.md

 ```

 ## Credits
-The GPL3 lua libraries this plugin use come from AstroNvim and NormalNvim.
+The GPL3 lua libraries this plugin use come from NormalNvim (Full rewrite) and AstroNvim (Foundation and git wrapper).
 So please support both projects if you enjoy this plugin.

 ## FAQ